the-pudding/wiki-death-data/README.md

 #### `npm run stats`

-Calculates a bunch of summary statistics for each person.
+Calculates a bunch of summary statistics for each person (Must choose bin).

 #### `npm run filter-population`